ckessler2/phd/Alsomitra_NNCS/README.md

 ### Step 3 - Test NN accuracy and control performance (MATLAB)

 Once trained, the network can be imported back to MATLAB to test accuracy and control performance.
-[Check NN accuracy](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Check_NN_Accuracy.m) simply runs the network through the training dataset and plots the results against the real values, to visualise its accuracy.
+[Check NN accuracy](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Check_NN_Accuracy.m) simply runs the network through the training dataset and plots the results against the real values to visualise its accuracy.
 [Alsomitra_Control_Simulation](https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Alsomitra_Control_Simulation.m) can be run with the network as a controller, by changing the nnc boolean to true (line 15).

 <p align="center">
  <img src="https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Figures/NN_Accuracy.png" width="325" class="center" />